gwu-libraries/digcol-cloudfront-app/README.md

 - Cognito can be configured for SSO using OpenAthens or Microsoft Azure as the IdP.
 - The Lambda@Edge functions dispatch authentication to the Cognito User Pool defined as part of this template.
 - Content from the S3 bucket is served to authenticated users via CloudFront's distributed caches.
+- A browsable inventory is provided using S3's Inventory service, which generates a file in Apache Parquet format.
+The inventory file is converted to an HTML page to allow end users to browse the contents of the bucket.
+(This approach is suitable for an S3 bucket with a large number of objects that don't change very frequently, since the inventory service is more efficient than using the `listObjects` S3 API, but it cannot be triggered manually.)

-For architecture details, see the [source repository](https://github.com/aws-samples/cloudfront-authorization-at-edge/tree/master?tab=readme-ov-file#deploying-the-solution).
+For CloudFormation architecture details, see the [source repository](https://github.com/aws-samples/cloudfront-authorization-at-edge/tree/master?tab=readme-ov-file#deploying-the-solution).

 ### Deployment Details